acornapps/cocktail-manual-3.1/_docs/en/8-customer.md

 ---

-Thank you for using Cengjiyun.
+Thank you for using Cocktail.

 Contact us for technical support and product purchase consultations.
 We provide the following services: